I've been an online writer for nine years. I live in Limousin, France and have fully immersed myself in the culture and food of the region.

 My Training as a Plumber: Strange but True

-You might think from this title that you are about to read a surrealist, fictional story, but not in the least.
+You might think from this title that you are about to read a surrealist, fictional story, but this is not the case.
 This is a factual account of my training at AFPA (Association de formation professionnelle des adultes), the adult training college in Limoges.

-I spent a few months completing a pre-training course, women into building, before entering the ten month plumbing course and qualifying as an Installateur en Thermique et Sanitaire (Level 5), an installer of heating and sanitation; in other words, a plumber.
+I spent a few months completing a pre-training course, women into building, before entering the 10-month plumbing course and qualifying as an Installateur en Thermique et Sanitaire (Level 5), an installer of heating and sanitation; in other words, a plumber.

 Just how did an English 'lady' painter become an old-fashioned French plumber?
 More to the point, how can you train as a plumber in France and what can you expect from your training?

 Having decided to move to France, and to Limousin in particular, we found the ideal property for us in the tiny, rural hamlet of Videix, situated about halfway between Limoges and Angouleme.
 It's only minutes away from the quaint, medieval town of Rochechouart with its magnificent chateau, now a centre for contemporary art, and we're about half an hour from Saint Junien and La Rochefoucauld.
 Not only did that mean that we were surrounded by beautiful countryside with lots of walks, but also the area is steeped in history and has a rich culture and cuisine.
 To top it all, we have a wonderful lake with two beaches, restaurants, nautical centre and horse riding stables only minutes away.
 What more could we want?